-8 Healthy Lifestyle Habits To Make or Break Weight Loss
+8 Healthy Habits To Make or Break Weight Loss

 We’ve said this before, and we'll say it again: losing weight is one of the most popular health goals in the world.
 There are countless reasons for it and even more ways to go about trying to do it.
 For some people, it happens without trying, and for others, it feels like an impossible challenge.
 It doesn't have to be your sole purpose, though.
-We're here with x habits for you to make or break to help you reach your weight loss milestone in a way that's sustainable, healthy, and actually achievable.
+We're here with weight loss habits to help you reach your weight loss milestone in a way that's sustainable, healthy, and actually achievable.
 They might not all be right for you, but they are all viable if they do.

 Let's talk through them.